Ligue pour la protection des oiseaux: History

 The LPO was included in the NGO transparency barometer from its first edition in 2008.
 It has been listed in the European Union's transparency register since 2014.

 In 2012, as part of its centennial celebrations, the LPO organized France's first Birdfair birdwatching event in Paimbœuf, inspired by the British Birdwatching Fair.

 On November 2, 2016, the LPO established a scientific and technical committee.
 The president of this committee is Patrick Grillas, who is also the director of a research institute located in Camargue.

 In 2018, the LPO was authorized to participate in debates on the environment within national consultative bodies.

-In 2019, the LPO surpassed the 50,000-member milestone.
+In 2019, the LPO passed the 50,000-member milestone.

 Its logo features two puffins, referencing the first action that led to the creation of the association in 1912.

 The LPO is represented across nearly the entirety of France through local associations, groups, and branches.
 This network works to advance knowledge and conservation efforts for birdlife and biodiversity.